 We re indebted and grateful to our donors and incredible partner DIPG families that have contributed and allow us to contribute to this vital work.

-The trial will form the basis for further development of the CAR-T program in the UK for all patients with DIPG/DMG in the future.
+The trial will inform the basis for further development of the CAR-T program in the UK for all patients with DIPG/DMG in the future.

 Development of H19-targeting antisense oligonucleotides for DIPG therapy